-For the first time since 10th July 2022, the number of areas in Increasing Trend and Fast Increase has significantly risen.
-The High circulation trend indicator remains at a low level, with less than five areas highlighted.
-Overall, the viral loads are at low levels compared to the 5th wave and are recently increasing.
+The number of areas in Fast Increase has risen, with more than 10 areas fulfilled.
+The High Circulation trend indicator remains at a low level, with less than 5 areas fulfilled.
+Overall, the viral loads are still at low levels compared to the 5th wave but are slightly increasing.

 Figure 3: The number of areas (among the 42 covered by the wastewater surveillance this week and the 42 normally considered), with positive alerting indicators (black) compared to the total number of areas considered every week in the wastewater surveillance (white).
-Latest results (last bar) are from August 17th 2022.
+Latest results (last bar) are from september 07th 2022.
 The white bars represent the total number of areas considered every week in the wastewater surveillance.
 Before the date marked by the vertical dashed line, the NIBSC standard was used to quantify the SARS-CoV-2 and after this date, the EURM standard was used.